Brussels Chief Urges EU To Step Up For Migrants - UrduPoint

 "And those countries who fulfil their legal and moral duties or are more exposed than others, must be able to rely on the solidarity of our whole European Union," she said.

 "We will ensure a closer link between asylum and return.
 We have to make a clear distinction between those who have the right to stay and those who do not."
-The speech was well received in the European Parliament, but sceptical member states are waiting for her to present a long-awaited reform plan on September 23.
+The speech was well received in the European Parliament, but sceptical member states are waiting for von der Leyen to present a long-awaited reform plan on September 23.

 "I can announce that we will abolish the Dublin Regulation and we will replace it with a new European migration governance system," she told MEPs.